flother/data-acq-viz/index.md

 presentation, and report.
 Both the presentation and report must be in English.
 The expected workload for students is 150 hours.

+### Deadlines

+You must hand in the completed question paper no later than 14 December.
+Presentations will be held on 15 and 16 December (you will be able to choose the day and time).
+Final presentation materials must be available to lecturers before your presentation.
+Your written report must be handed in no later than 16 December.

+The deadlines are not flexible: anything submitted after its deadline will not be graded.

 ## Teaching methods